greenfork/sonicpi-experiments/README.md

 ## Contacts
 Do you wish to make something together or maybe just say hi?
 Contact me here or send me an email to dm.matveyev@gmail.com.

-## Licence
+## License
-Everything is licenced under Creative Commons Attribution 4.0 International.
-See the LICENCE file.
+Everything is licensed under Creative Commons Attribution 4.0 International.
+See the LICENSE file.